kollokollo/MQTT-Hyperdash/doc/MQTT-Hyperdash-file-format.md

 --- for MQTT Hyperdash ---

-A dash file consists of UTF-8 encoded ASCII text.
+MQTT Hyperdash runs so-called dash-files.
+Dash-files are simple text files, consisting of UTF-8 encoded ASCII text.
+They can be edited by any text editor.

-Each line contains one element.
+Each line contains the definition of one element.
+If te last charackter of the line is a '\' (backslash), the next line will be linked to this line.
+You can use this to better format the dash files, e.g. to split the definition of one element over mutliple real lines.

 A line with an element definition has following structure:

 elementname : one or more KEY=VALUE pairs separated by whitespace.

+All keywords are case insensitive.

 The order of KEY=VALUE pairs is irrelevant.
 They are all optional.
 If missing, default values apply.